Pathoschild/smapi-mod-dump/source/More Fertilizers/README.md

 fertilizer                      | effect                                         | purchase from
 :------------------------------ | :------------------------------------          | :----------------------
 Bountiful Fertilizer            | 10% chance of a double harvest.                | Pierre on Wednesdays and Sundays, year 2 or later, after completing Pierre's special order.
-(Also at the Stardew Valley Fair.)
+(Also at the Stardew Valley Fair, unless you've finished the JojaMart.)
 Fish Food                       | Increases the chances of rare fish spawning    | Willy on Wednesdays, Saturdays and Sundays, after completing the CC fish tank.
 Not available to Joja members.
 Deluxe Fish Food                | Same as the fish food, but lasts three times as long| Traded for five magma caps from the Island Traders after at least 50% of unique available fish are caught.
 Not available to joja members.
 Domesticated Fish Food          | Chance to make fish in fish ponds reproduce faster| Willy on Saturdays and Sundays, after finishing his special order.
 Year 2 or later.